Robert K. Agar, Jr. Volunteerism Award

 Beginning with 1965, Berkshire United Way has annually selected a "Volunteer of the Year" who has been a local volunteer whose personal commitment and dedication to the ideals of volunteerism was, in the judgement of others, truly exemplary.
 In 1981, following the death of Mr. Robert K. Agar, Jr., a member of Berkshire United Way's Board of Directors, the Award was re-named to honor his memory.
 Beginning in 1984, a conscious decision was made by volunteers to re-position the Agar Award as an honor open to any person whose significant commitment to the ideals and spirit of volunteer service to the community was truly exemplary and worthy of emulation.

-The Robert K. Agar, Jr. Volunteerism Award honors an individual or group who represents the spirit of volunteerism in the Berkshire community and who is always ready, willing, and able to respond to those people who are in need and was awarded to C. Jeffrey Cook of Cohen, Kinne Valicenti and Cook in 2016.
+The Robert K. Agar, Jr. Volunteerism Award honors an individual or group who represents the spirit of volunteerism in the Berkshire community and who is always ready, willing, and able to respond to those people who are in need and was awarded to Brenda Burdick of General Dynamics Mission Systems in 2017.